FxEmbed/fastgif/README.md

 # FastGIF

-A Rust web server that converts Twitter videos to GIFs on the fly.
-This service:
+A Rust-based service to quickly turn X/Twitter mp4s to GIFs on the fly

-- Takes Twitter video URLs through a simple API
+Basically, how this works is:
+- You pass along video.twimg.com URLs
-- Downloads and processes videos using FFmpeg
+- Your video is downloaded and converted into raw yuv4mpegpipe using FFmpeg
-- Converts videos to GIFs using gifski
+- [gifski](https://github.com/ImageOptim/gifski) takes the video piped into it and converts it into a GIF
-- Streams the result back to the client
+- The resulting GIF is transferred back to the client as soon as it's done

-## Requirements
+## Build Requirements

 - Rust (latest stable version)
 - FFmpeg (must be installed and available in PATH)